OguzhanUmutOzgur/solana-on-chain-fee-updater/README.md

 ```

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Synchronous
 By default, the script will make simultaneous requests to update therefore some transactions may fail.
-In this case, you may need to re-execute the script with exactly same command until you get `All NFTs are already updated!` as console output.
+In this case, you can re-execute the script with exactly same command until you get `All NFTs are already updated!` as console output (Let it cooldown at least for few seconds).

 You can use `-s` to make the calls sequentially.
 It would take much longer than the default way but it is safer in non-immediat cases.